 Currently, our styles are made in an OEKO-TEX standard 100 certified TENCEL™ Cotton Blend.
 The yarns we order for our Canadian made fabric have been spun exclusively for us by a certified (and rigorously vetted) TENCEL™ yarn supplier in Korea.
 Canada, unfortunately, does not have the current capabilities to spin fibres into yarns.

-We aim to be plastic-free and recycled when it comes to all the "extras".
+We are totally plastic-free!
 Our sturdy shipping bags are made from 100% compostable materials plus they are reusable.
 All our marketing materials and hangtags are printed on 100% recycled or FSC-certified paper.
 And unlike the norm, we never ship or store items in clear plastic sleeves, we are 100% plastic free.
-We try our best to ensure you have the lowest amount of things to dispose of since you're buying new clothes, not extra papers and plastic.READ ABOUT OUR NEW SHIPPING BAGS
+We try our best to ensure you have the lowest amount of things to dispose of since you're buying new clothes, not paper and plastic.READ ABOUT OUR NEW SHIPPING BAGS

 All of our seconds, samples and overstock (items that we cannot sell) are donated to Sistering.
 Firstly we try to keep our samples and overstock items to a minimum, but when that is not possible, we chose to give these new or like-new items to women in need instead of hosting a sample sale.
 Sistering is a downtown Toronto shelter for marginalized women, it is an essential step in recovery and safety for many women who need help and do not have another option.LEARN ABOUT SISTERING